 Access arrangements online (AAO) is a tool provided by JCQ member awarding bodies for Centres to apply for required access arrangement approval for the qualifications covered by the tool.
 This tool also provides the facility to order modified papers for those qualifications included.
-Refer to AA, chapter 8 (Processing applications for access arrangements and adjustments) and chapter 6 (Modified papers).
+Refer to AARA 8 (processing applications for access arrangements and adjustments) and AARA 6 (Modified papers).

-AAO is accessed within the JCQ Centre Admin Portal (CAP) by logging in to one of the awarding body secure extranet sites.
+AAO is accessed within the JCQ Centre Admin Portal (CAP) by using any of the awarding body secure extranet sites.
 A single application for approval is required for each candidate regardless of the awarding body used.